ThreeSixtyGiving/standard/documentation/guidance/cf-guidance.md

 </div>

-We will also check whether access to the Digits2 tool should be restricted to certain individuals in your organisation, or if it can be set up as accessible to all users.
-If you need to restrict access we will ask for the names and emails of the people who will have permission to access the tool, so they can be added to the system.
+It is possible to restrict access to the D2 tool to certain individuals in your organisation, or it can be made accessible to all users with a login.
+If you want to restrict access you will be asked for the names and emails of the people who are allowed to use the tool, so these permissions can be added to the system.

 ### Walk-through video
 <a href="https://vimeo.com/239307295/d94dd749c1" target="_blank=">Watch the video walk-through<a/> to get an overview of the process and follow the instructions below to export 360Giving data from your D2 system.